awsdocs/aws-m2-user-guide/doc_source/applications-m2-definition.md

 + `nb-threads` \- Optional\.
 Specifies how many dedicated threads are used for the write\-behind mechanism that the blusam engine relies on\.
 The default is 8\.
 + `batch-size` \- Optional\.
 Specifies the threshold that the write\-behind mechanism uses to start batch storage operations\.
 The threshold represents the number of modified records that will start a batch storage operation to ensure that modified records are persisted\.
 The trigger itself is based on a combination of batch\-size and an elapsed time of one second, whichever is reached first\.
 The default is 10000\.
 + `name` \- Optional\.
 Specifies the name of the database\.
 + `secret-manager-arn` \- Specifies the Amazon Resource Name \(ARN\) of the secret that contains the database credentials\.
-For more information, see [Step 3: Create and configure an AWS Secrets Manager secret](tutorial-runtime.md#tutorial-runtime-mf-secret)\.
+For more information, see [Step 3: Create and configure an AWS Secrets Manager database secret](tutorial-runtime.md#tutorial-runtime-mf-secret)\.

 **redis**
 Specifies the properties of the Redis cache that the application uses to store temporary data that it needs in a central location to improve performance\.
 We recommend that you both encrypt and password\-protect the Redis cache\.
 + `hostname` \- Specifies the location of the Redis cache\.
 + `port` \- Specifies the port, typically 6379, where the Redis cache sends and receives communication\.
 + `useSsl` \- Specifies whether the Redis cache is encrypted\.
 If the cache is not encrypted, set `useSsl` to false\.
 + `secret-manager-arn` \- Specifies the Amazon Resource Name \(ARN\) of the secret that contains the Redis cache password\.
 If the Redis cache is not password\-protected, do not specify `secret-manager-arn`\.
-For more information, see [Step 3: Create and configure an AWS Secrets Manager secret](tutorial-runtime.md#tutorial-runtime-mf-secret)\.
+For more information, see [Step 3: Create and configure an AWS Secrets Manager database secret](tutorial-runtime.md#tutorial-runtime-mf-secret)\.

 ### Amazon Cognito authentication and authorization handler \- optional<a name="applications-m2-definition-ba-details-cognito"></a>